knative/build/tekton-proposal.md

 ### Knative Build

-[Knative Build (`knative/build`)](https://github.com/knative/build) will be supported as it is for the foreseeable future, overseen by the Knative Build WG which will hold weekly meetings for the foreseeable future.
+[`github.com/knative/build`](https://github.com/knative/build) will be supported as it is for the foreseeable future, overseen by the Knative Build WG which will hold weekly meetings for the foreseeable future.
 It will continue to do releases co-versioned and timed with the other Knative components.

 Its charter and roadmap (which we will write with community input) will focus on enabling better serverless deployment experiences -- source-to-deployment scenarios -- and no more.
 No workflow, no triggering, just a better developer experience for the Knative serverless platform.